 Promiscuous Mode – This feature is not available on all radios.
 It allows the radio to pick up activity on any active talk group as long as you have the frequency and colour code in the channel.
 Anytone refer to this feature as “Digi Moni” – this function allows you to monitor a single TS or both TS then decide if you want to match the CC and/or TG.

 Reflector (Ref) – These are similar to D-Star and Fusion rooms which can be manually dialled on most radios with a keypad using numbers from 4001 to 4999.
 Reflector 4000 unlinks you from any reflector you have been using.
 Using reflectors on DMR Plus will connect to various talk groups on the Phoenix UK network.
-On Brandmeister, not all reflectors are connected to talk groups.
+On Brandmeister, not all reflectors are connected to talk groups [Note that Brandmeister plan to swithc off all reflectors by the end of 2020].
 Just to note that reflectors on DMR Plus and Brandmeister are not linked – They may have the same number, but they are separate networks.
 When using a reflector, one goes to TG9 and manually dials the reflector to link.
 You then remain on TG9 to have a QSO.

 Technical note: A Reflector is similar to a talkgroup in as much as it is a routing system, but this time the routing request/information, rather than being sent via RF into a repeater (though this is possible on some networks), it is transmitted via an internet connection from a Hotspot or similar.
 This time the routing request is sent as a one-off ‘Private Call’ to a network server which then detects it as a private call and subsequently routes the call to the designated location.
 Once the route has been established, there’s no need for the reflector routing request to be sent again and therefore the call reverts to its normal mode of operation – i.e. via the talkgroup applicable to the hotspot.